FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

 Let’s take the

 example of returning a first serve.
-There are two main options to choose from.
+There are two main options.

-that you begin to organize in your mind what you will do if the ball comes to
+that you begin to organise what you will do if the ball comes to

 You could start organising in your mind the